NVIDIA-Merlin/HugeCTR/docs/QAList.md

 DGX is not required, but recommended, because the performance of CTR training highly relies on the performance of inter-GPUs transactions.
 DGX has NVLink and NVSwitch inside, so that you can expect 150GB/s per direction per GPU.
 It’s 9.3x to PCI-E 3.0.
 ### 27. Can HugeCTR run without InfiniBand? ###
 For multi-node training, InfiniBand is recommended but not required.
 You can use any solution with UCX support.
 InfiniBand with GPU RDMA support will maximize performance of inter-node transactions.
+### 28. Does HugeCTR support loading pretrained embeddings in other formats? ###
+You can convert the pretrained embeddings to the HugeCTR sparse models and then load them to facilitate the training process.
+You can refer to [save_params_to_files](python_interface.md#save_params_to_files-method) to get familiar with the HugeCTR sparse model format.
+We demonstrate the usage in 3.4 Load Pre-trained Embeddings of [hugectr_criteo.ipynb](../notebooks/hugectr_criteo.ipynb).